IshanParikhCodeBase/Linkedin-Layman/README.md

 # Linkedin-Layman
-google chrome extension that allows users to summarize long and complicated Linkedin posts in 'layman' language
+google chrome extension that allows users to summarize long and complicated Linkedin posts in 'layman' language.